 Rappelling - In the morning after out breakfast, whole of our group was taken to a nearby hill for rappelling.
 Here each one was guided and instructed about the methods and tricks for rappelling.
 It was a lot of fun, climbing down the rock with ropes tied to your body.
 A must experience for everyone.
 Later in the afternoon we were given a small orientation regarding out Chanderkhani Pass trek.

 Now let me tell you a secret (which will no longer be one).
 After the orientation program me and 3 of my friends literally decided to quit the trek and go back home.
 We all sat down and made plans to escape; plan A, if that failed we had plan B and then plan C too.
-We were really doubtful whether we could complete the trek or not (as it was out first experience), and I am sure every newbie must have felt the same.
-But all Thanks to out sir who motivated us to go ahead.
+We were really doubtful whether we could complete the trek or not (as it was our first experience) and I am sure every newbie must have felt the same.
+But all Thanks to guide sir who motivated us to go ahead.

 And without fail, everybody was ready sharp at 7 am.
-There we all were excited as ever to explore the king of mountains 'Himalayas'.
+There we were, all excited as ever to explore the king of mountains 'THE HIMALAYAS'.
 Shouting our motivational slogan 'Chanderkhani not so high, 35.....
 35' (35 was our batch number).
 It is a ritual at YHAI that every batch has to make their own unique slogan.
-Whit this enthusiasm and determination we set off towards our destination.
+With this enthusiasm and determination we set off towards our destination.

 We were transported to a certain height by bus, from where our actual trek started.
 Our first spot was 'Bijli Mahadev Temple', where we reached after a trek of few exhausting steps.The temple is called so because every 12 years lightning strikes the temple and the shivalinga is broken into 2 pieces which is then joined again with 'Ghee' used as an adhesive.
 Isn't it just magnificent?
 Here sitting on the green grass, we all had out lunch boxes and left for our first halt in the jungle.
 With a short walk over the mountain we reached our first camp i.e 'Sola Tanki' (16 water tanks).
 This was at the height of 7930 ft.